-- A. On the filing of every complaint, the clerk shall set a date for an initial Case Management Conference at least one-hundred-twenty (120) days, but no later than one-hundred-eighty (180) days, from the filing of the complaint. - B. Plaintiff shall serve all parties with notice of the initial case management conference within the timeframe set forth in California Rule of Court, rule3.722(b). - C. The parties may request that the initial case management conference be vacated or continued by filing a request to vacate or continue initial case management conference and order concurrently with the case management statement.
+- A. On the filing of every complaint, the clerk shall set a date for an initial Case Management Conference at least one-hundred-twenty (120) days, but no later than one-hundred-eighty (180) days, from the filing of the complaint. - B. Plaintiff shall serve all parties with notice of the initial case management conference no later than 45 days before the conference.
+(California Rule of Court, rule 3.722(b).) - C. The parties may request that the initial case management conference be vacated or continued by filing a request to vacate or continue initial case management conference and order concurrently with the case management statement.
 Receipt of a signed copy of the request to vacate or continue initial case management conference and order granting the request is necessary for parties to be excused from the case management conference; if parties do not receive a signed copy of the order granting the request, they must attend the initial case management conference.

-(Adopted October 1, 1998; Amended January 1, 2003; Amended July 1, 2004; Amended January 1, 2007; Amended January 1, 2008; Amended January 1, 2010; Subd. (d) repealed, (e) - (h) re- lettered and amended July 1, 2010; Amended (repealed subd. (c) - (d) and (f) - (g), renumbered (e) to (c)) July 1, 2012; (a) Amended July 1, 2016)
+(Adopted October 1, 1998; Amended January 1, 2003; Amended July 1, 2004; Amended January 1, 2007; Amended January 1, 2008; Amended January 1, 2010; Subd. (d) repealed, (e) - (h) re- lettered and amended July 1, 2010; Amended (repealed subd. (c) - (d) and (f) - (g), renumbered (e) to (c)) July 1, 2012; (a) Amended July 1, 2016; Amended January 1, 2024)